system76/docs/_articles/switch.md

 ### Managing Music

 [Spotify](https://www.spotify.com/) is fully supported in the Ubuntu operating system, along with other web based players such as [Pandora](https://www.pandora.com/) and [Google Music](https://play.google.com/music/listen).
-Ubuntu also comes with [Rhythmbox](https://wiki.gnome.org/Apps/Rhythmbox) which is a replacement for [Apple iTunes](https://www.apple.com/itunes/), and [Clementine](https://www.clementine-player.org) is another open source, cross platform tool that provides an awesome music library experience.
+Ubuntu also comes with [Rhythmbox](https://wiki.gnome.org/Apps/Rhythmbox) which is a replacement for [Apple iTunes](https://www.apple.com/itunes/), and [Clementine](https://www.clementine-player.org) is another open source, cross-platform tool that provides an awesome music library experience.
 Although iTunes doesn't run on Ubuntu, music libraries can be moved.
-Several programs are available for music editing, mixing, and DJ-ing as well, including [Audacity](http://www.audacityteam.org/), [Mixxx](https://www.mixxx.org/), and [Ardour](https://ardour.org).
+Several programs are also available for music editing, mixing, and DJ-ing as well, including [Audacity](http://www.audacityteam.org/), [Mixxx](https://www.mixxx.org/), and [Ardour](https://ardour.org).

 ![apple-music](/images/switch/apple-music.png)